Rabbi Michael Siegel, Senior Rabbi

 Hazzan Alberto Mizrahi

-Hazzan Mizrahi is the president of the Cantors Assembly, is on the Board of the Zamir Choral Foundation, on the Advisory Board of Genesis at the Crossroads and on the faculty of the H.L.
-Miller Cantorial School - JTS, NY.
+Hazzan Mizrahi is President of the Cantors Assembly, on the Board of the Jewish Theological Seminary, United Synagogue of Conservative Judaism, Mercaz, Zamir Choral Foundation and on the faculty of the H.L.
+Miller Cantorial School-J.T.S., New York.

 Contact Hazzan Mizrahi at [email protected]/773-868-5111.